jfenske89/go-service/README.md

 ## Running

-Once your service has been initialized, execute your logic using the `Run` or `RunWithContext` function.
+Simply execute your logic using the `Run` or `RunWithContext` function.

 ```go
 // Run executes the main service logic